jjadeseravla/javascript_cardio/README.md

 # JavaScript Cardio

 > Beginner to advanced JavaScript challenges.

 Feel free to make a pull request but please use the "index_extra.js" file.
 Comment out your solution and leave "Solution By [YOUR NAME]".
 Please keep the file neat and do NOT change anyone elses solutions

+$ cd session1

+$ node index_start